Michael Apted: Television

 Apted began his career in television as a trainee for six months at Granada Television in Manchester, where he worked as a researcher.
 One of his first projects at Granada would become his best known: the Up series, which began in 1964 as a profile of 14 seven-year-old children for the current affairs series World in Action.
 As a researcher and assistant to Canadian director Paul Almond, Apted was involved in selecting the children, who came from a variety of backgrounds and classes.
 Though originally conceived as a one-off documentary, the series has become an institution.

-When it was suggested that they revisit the subjects at ages fourteen and twenty one, Apted accepted the offer to direct and directed every subsequent episode in the series.
+When it was suggested that they revisit the subjects at ages 14 and 21, Apted accepted the offer to direct and directed every subsequent episode in the series until 63 Up.
 It explores Apted's thesis that the British class system remains largely in place.
 It studies the participants based on the Jesuit motto "Give me a child until he is seven and I will show you the man", looking at how they develop during their lives, compared to when they were seven.
-The series looks at the lives of these people over the years; the latest instalment, 63 Up, was produced in 2019.
+The series looks at the lives of these people over the years.
 It won a Peabody Award in 2012 "for its creator’s patience and its subjects' humanity."
+Apted's last instalment, 63 Up, was produced in 2019.
+A final series, 70 Up, directed by Asif Kapadia, was broadcast in September 2026.

 During his seven-year period of working at Granada, Apted also directed a number of episodes of Coronation Street, then written by Jack Rosenthal, among others.
 Apted and Rosenthal later collaborated on a number of popular television and film projects, including the pilot episodes for The Dustbinmen and The Lovers.
 They worked together again in 1982 for the TV movie P'tang, Yang, Kipperbang, the first film commissioned by Britain's Channel 4.
 In 1976 Apted directed a play in the Granada TV series Laurence Olivier Presents.
 The episode was The Collection by Harold Pinter.
 The play starred Laurence Olivier, Malcolm McDowell, Alan Bates and Helen Mirren.

 Apted used his idea from the Up series a second time in Married in America and Married in America 2.
-The idea was to interview nine married couples every two years over a ten-year period to tell a more complete story of their marriages.
+The idea was to interview nine married couples every two years over a 10-year period to tell a more complete story of their marriages.
 In 2005, he directed the first three episodes of the TV series Rome.

 For his work in television, Apted won several British Academy Awards, including two Flaherty Documentary Awards for his work on 28 Up and 35 Up and a BAFTA for Best Dramatic Director for the single play Kisses at Fifty in 1974.